 Hosted Bristol Bay Lodge | Salmon Fly Fishing | Alaska

-If you would like the full Alaska experience, seeing many different rivers and catching many species in one day, this is definitely the trip for you!
+If you would like the full Alaska experience, seeing many different rivers and catching many species in one day, this Bristol Bay fishing holiday is definitely the trip for you!
 There are many choices on any given day.
-For example, the lower river is full of fresh silvers while the upper river with large Rainbows, or there are spots on the river riddled with Char alongside many other species.
+For example, the lower river is full of fresh silvers while the upper river with large Rainbows.
+There are also spots on the river riddled with Char alongside many other species.

 We have carefully selected a top week for our Bristol Bay fishing holiday which will place you right in the middle of the Salmon.
 Each day the fishing is scheduled the evening before and the destination board is posted showing you the pilot, guides, destination, species available, time of departure and your fishing companions for the day.
 This then gives you plenty of time with our host the evening before to prepare your tackle according to the area you will be heading to and the species you will be encountering.
-This is where the hosts experience really does pay off; making sure you are well planned for the day ahead which means more fish.
+This is where the host’s experience really does pay off; making sure you are well planned for the day ahead which means more fish.